TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/26 - Ezekiel/Ezekiel 29/Ezekiel 29.13.md

 ---

-For thus saith the Lord Jehovah: At the end of forty years will I gather the Egyptians from the peoples whither they were scattered;
+For thus says the Lord Yahweh: "At the end of forty years will I gather the Egyptians from the peoples where they were scattered;